kubernetes/kops/docs/security.md

 ## Kubelet API

-By default AnonymousAuth on the kubelet is off and so communication between kube-apiserver and kubelet api is not authenticated.
+By default AnonymousAuth on the kubelet is 'on' and so communication between kube-apiserver and kubelet api is not authenticated.
 In order to switch on authentication;

 ```YAML
 # In the cluster spec